zyth0s/sinvert_mbl_fork/README.md

 The code is licenced with GPL v3.
 If you need further documentations and installation instructions, **please refer to the accompanying paper**:

-[1] Francesca Pietracaprina, Nicolas Macé, David J. Luitz and Fabien Alet,
+[1] Francesca Pietracaprina, Nicolas Mac&eacute, David J. Luitz and Fabien Alet,
 *"Shift-invert diagonalization of large many-body localizing spin chains"*,
 **[arXiv:1803.05395](https://arxiv.org/abs/1803.05395)**